Skip to main content

 by Drugs.com

-• Wakix (pitolisant) increases histamine levels in the brain.
-Histamine is a neurotransmitter (a natural chemical) in the brain that helps to promote wakefulness and stable muscle tone throughout the day.
+Wakix (pitolisant) treats narcolepsy by increasing histamine levels in the brain.
+Histamine is a neurotransmitter (a brain chemical messenger) that helps promote wakefulness and stable muscle tone throughout the day.
+Wakix has activity at histamine-3 (H3) receptors to increase release of histamine, but its exact mechanism is not fully known.

-Wakix is approved for the treatment of excessive daytime sleepiness (EDS) or cataplexy (sudden loss of muscle strength) in adult patients with narcolepsy.
 Narcolepsy is characterized by immense daytime drowsiness and sudden attacks of sleep.
 Cataplexy is a sudden, brief loss of voluntary muscle tone often triggered by strong emotions like laughter.

 In the brain, histamine is a neurotransmitter (natural chemical messenger) that is important for wakefulness.
 Wakix binds strongly to H3 receptors.
 H3 receptors help to regulate the production and release of histamine in the brain.

-Related Questions
+Related questions

 Can I take an antihistamine with Wakix?

-Certain prescription or over-the-counter medicines can prevent histamine from working to promote wakefulness and may reduce the effectiveness of Wakix.
+Certain prescription or over-the-counter (OTC) medicines can prevent histamine from working to promote wakefulness and may reduce the effectiveness of Wakix.
 You should avoid centrally acting H1 receptor antagonists.
 Examples of these medicines include:

 • pheniramine maleate